rovin-ms/aks-secure-baseline/04-networking.md

    >
    > The networking team has decided that `10.200.[0-9].0` will be where all regional hubs are homed on their organization's network space.
    >
-   > Note: Azure Bastion and the On-Prem Connectivity is not actually deployed in this reference implementation, just the subnets for them are.
+   > Note: The On-Prem connectivity is not actually deployed in this reference implementation, just for it is.
    >
    > In addition to the eastus2 regional hub (that you're deploying) you can assume there are similar deployed as well in in other Azure regions in this resource group.